hellohaptik/docs_haptik/docs/agent-chat/index.md

 title: Introduction
 ---

 Chat Solutions at Haptik can be powered entirely by Artificial Intelligence (AI) or by a combination of AI and Chat Agents.
-We have built a Live *Agent Chat* tool for it.
+We have built a Live *Smart Agent Chat* tool for it.
 This tool is created for operationally managing user chats.

 You can skip straight to the video [**HERE**](https://youtu.be/B4WJSLETlvI).

-## Using Live *Agent Chat*
+## Using *Smart Agent Chat*

 To use this tool, users are to be created with a specific set of permissions.
 The users can then start monitoring and taking daily chats on their business.
-Live *Agent Chat* tool has the same capabilities of the AI along with additional functionalities such as chat flow analytics, assignment of chats by managers etc.
+Live *Smart Agent Chat* tool has the same capabilities of the AI along with additional functionalities such as chat flow analytics, assignment of chats by managers etc.

 ## Main components